Basic Trope: Character (usually female) has no nudity taboo.

 Averted: Alice grasps the nudity taboo fairly easily, and while she doesn't share it, she respects her friends enough to fake it for their comfort.

-Enforced: "The typical audience for our series is a bunch of guys, so what would be better Fanservice than someone who never wears anything?"
+Enforced: "The typical audience for our series comprises mainly twenty-something men, so what would be better Fanservice than someone who never wears anything?"

 Lampshaded: "Let me guess, you're one of those innocent types that doesn't have the first clue about why everyone smiles when you walk into the room, right?"